Top 5 NHL Goals

 4. Jaromir Jagr

 The Pittsburgh Penguins were down 4-1 against the Chicago Blackhawks in 1992 during game one in order to eventually advance to the Stanley Cup Finals.
-Nineteen year old Jaromir Jagr knew that his team needed help fast in order to make a quick comeback during the game.
+Nineteen-year-old Jaromir Jagr knew that his team needed help fast in order to make a quick comeback during the game.
 Jagr intercepted a clearing attempt made by the Blackhawk’s Brent Sutter.
-Jagr then deked around Dirk Graham, around Sutter immediately after his failed clearing attempt, and finally around the third defender Frantisek Kucera.
+Jagr deked around Dirk Graham, then around Sutter immediately after his failed clearing attempt, and finally around the third defender Frantisek Kucera.
 Jagr then used his incredible stick handling skills to beat Ed Belfour and made an incredible goal all by himself.
 Mario Lemieux called it one of the greatest goals he had ever seen, which is a big compliment considering Lemiuex’s scoring history.
-This goal also helped kickstart the Penguins back to victory during the game, immediately after Jagr’s goal Mario Lemieux scored with 15 seconds left to help the Penguins win the game.
+This goal also helped kickstart the Penguins back to victory during the game, and immediately after Jagr’s goal, Mario Lemieux scored with 15 seconds left to help the Penguins win the game.

 5. Denis Savard